MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 description: Learn how to enable and disable interop between Kaizala and Microsoft Teams.
 ---
 # Interop between Kaizala and Microsoft Teams

-Kaizala-Teams interop enables organizations to connect information workers who collaborate and communicate using Microsoft Teams with mobile-only workers using Microsoft Kaizala.
-With interop, a field worker can initiate a chat from Microsoft Kaizala with a desk worker using Microsoft Teams and can send or receive messages seamlessly.

-This feature enables interop on all text messages in [organization chats](https://support.office.com/article/organization-chats-and-groups-in-kaizala-c8a7855c-d232-4914-811c-f6708734dcc3).
-This feature will expand to enable interop with Teams-only users, for all message types and groups.
-Watch this article for details about improvements in the interop feature.

 ## How interop works with Microsoft Teams